Performing with Set List Maker

-- If you're choosing songs on the fly and need an idea of what song to play next, you can click the random song button at the top of the Quick Add list to show three random suggestions, or you can click the random song button in the bottom toolbar to select a random song in the current set list or smart list.
+- If you're choosing songs on the fly and need an idea of what song to play next, you can click the random song button at the top of the Quick Add list to show three random suggestions, or you can click the random song button in the top toolbar to select a random song in the current set list or smart list.

 - While viewing a show or smart list, your device will not auto-lock (go to sleep).
 Please be sure your battery is charged before starting your gig!

 Here are some app features that are only available when viewing shows and smart lists:

 - If your layout includes the document viewer, it will display the default document or lyrics for each song as you select songs.
 You can tap the top and bottom hotspots to change pages, tap the left and right hotspots to change to adjacent documents if the song has multiple documents attached, or double-tap the center hotspot to close the document viewer if you have opened it over the top of your layout.